🔍 공개 퀴즈 검색

 What does the 'S' in SCOUTS strategy stand for?

-What should you do BEFORE writing your guess for a word's meaning?
+What should you do AFTER using clues to guess a word's meaning?

 4. Skip to the next chapter